-Our mission is to create theatre and programs that engage, ignite, and celebrate diverse Bay Area audiences through a thriving conservatory, a professional main stage season, educational outreach, and a commitment to the development of new family musicals.
+Our mission is to create theater and programs that engage, ignite, and celebrate diverse Bay Area audiences through a thriving conservatory, a professional main stage season, educational outreach, and a commitment to the development of new family musicals.
 In support of our mission, we maintain and enhance the historic Julia Morgan Theater.
 A commitment to community, diversity, inclusion, and empowerment is at the heart of our work.

 About Berkeley Playhouse

 Julia Morgan Theater is the home to Berkeley Playhouse.
 The Julia Morgan Theater was built in 1910, and is a community treasure.
-The 328-seat theatre provides an intimate space for patrons of our shows that feels like "home."
+The 328-seat theater provides an intimate space for patrons of our shows that feels like "home."

 Our Two Divisions

 - Five high-quality productions each season, most running for six weekends

 - A New Works program that infuses new life into the family music theater repertory